leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 Add a User name - this tutorial is using the name “tutorial-user.”

-We then have the choice to set programmatic access and/or console access.
-These API keys will be used by Active Storage to upload files, so we only need programmatic access here.
+You then have the choice to set programmatic access and/or console access.
+These API keys will be used by Active Storage to upload files, so you only need programmatic access here.

 Then, click on "Next-Permissions."